Advent, Permira consider fresh bid for Stada - WirtschaftsWoche

-FRANKFURT Private equity companies Advent and Permira are considering a fresh approach on German generic drugmaker Stada, WirschaftsWoche reported on Wednesday, citing financial sources.
+FRANKFURT (Reuters) - Private equity companies Advent and Permira are considering a fresh approach on German generic drugmaker Stada, WirschaftsWoche reported on Wednesday, citing financial sources.

 Advent and Permira were earlier this year beaten out by rival bidders Bain and Cinven, whose offer for Stada later failed to reach the required minimum acceptance level.
 Bain and Cinven are currently mulling making another bid.